GTBitsOfGood/bootcamp-2019/3_jquery/5_horello-ajax/readme.md

 ## Introduction

-During the first half of this week, you have been creating a functioning version of Trello in HTML without a connection to any server.
+You should have already created a functioning version of Trello in HTML without a connection to any server.
 You can add cards, but they will get deleted if you refresh the page.
 Today, we are going to use the Trello API as a backend for our app so our changes are stored for posterity.

 Every action like `adding a card` or `changing a title` needs to be sent to the backend now, so it can save our changes.
 If a user deletes a card, we have to